Asteroid expected to pass close to Earth on Saturday

-WASHINGTON D.C.
-(KXAN) — Scientists looking to observe asteroids will get a rare chance this weekend.
+WASHINGTON (KXAN) — Scientists looking to observe asteroids will get a rare chance this weekend.

 According to NASA’s Planetary Defense Coordination Office, a newly discovered asteroid — which is known as a Near-Earth Object — will “safely” pass within only 100,000 miles on Saturday.